Overview of Local Food Systems

 These courses are designed for working professionals and utilize various types of engaging activities, including lectures, readings, forum posts, podcasts, and virtual field trips.
 The estimated time for completion is 20 hours for Foundations in Local Food Systems Development, and approximately 15 hours for each of the other courses.

-These are "asynchronous" self-paced, online courses; an optional, but highly encouraged, synchronous session is offered once a month (Winter/spring 2024 dates: 2/27, 3/26, and 4/30 from 12-1:30pm EST) to allow for networking, questions, and additional learning opportunities.
+These are "asynchronous" self-paced, online courses; an optional, but highly encouraged, synchronous session is offered once a month (Fall 2024 dates: 10/15, 11/19, and 12/17 from 12-1:30pm EST) to allow for networking, questions, and additional learning opportunities.

 Course certificates of completion will be offered through NC State University to participants who successfully complete all course modules, quizzes and forum post requirements.